-The Company's shares have a premium listing on the Official List of the UK Listing Authority and are traded on the main market of the London Stock Exchange.
+The Company's shares have a premium listing on the Official List of the UK's Financial Conduct Authority ("FCA") and are traded on the main market of the London Stock Exchange.

 The Company is a member of the Association of Investment Companies ("AIC"), a trade body which promotes investment companies and also develops best practice for its members.